rossp/django-menu/README.rst

 2. Add `menu` to your `INSTALLED_APPS`

 3. Add `django.core.context_processors.request` to your `TEMPLATE_CONTEXT_PROCESSORS`.
 It is not there by defult.
-The defualt 'TEMPLATE_CONTEXT_PROCESSORS' are '"django.contrib.auth.context_processors.auth", "django.core.context_processors.debug",
+The defualt `TEMPLATE_CONTEXT_PROCESSORS` are `"django.contrib.auth.context_processors.auth", "django.core.context_processors.debug",
     "django.core.context_processors.i18n",
     "django.core.context_processors.media",
     "django.core.context_processors.static",
-    "django.contrib.messages.context_processors.messages"'
+    "django.contrib.messages.context_processors.messages"`

 4. Add a Menu (eg called `headernavigation`) and add some items to that menu